mrob95/Breathe/README.md

 ```

 Inside `_main.py`, the file which will be loaded by the engine, we load all of our command
-files by passing a dictionary with keys representing folder name and values being either a
+files by passing a dictionary with keys representing folder names and values being either a
 single module to import, a list of modules to import, or another dictionary.
 Like so:
 ```
 from breathe import Breathe